AlexandrosEmvoliadis/environmental_audio_compression_and_classification/README.md

 1) Retrieve data structure from the following link: https://drive.google.com/drive/folders/15yfoJC5PvlbIR0AZv3BGIXcbGB9ib5Pa?usp=sharing
-2) Run main.py to train the Auto-Encoder architectures
+2) Run main.py to train the Auto-Encoder architectures, set use_SE to True in order to include Squeeze-and-Excitation Network.
+This script will store each architecture in # autoencoders
+4)